gleanerio/scheduler/dagster/testbeds/README.md

 ## Simple example

-Some test programs exploring approaches in Dagster
+Some test programs exploring approaches in Dagster.
+There are mostly used to rapidly test in a local environment.
+These were used to explore failure and success hooks, for example.

 ```bash
  dagit -h ghost.lan -f simpleSitemapOp.py